-Chapter 3 of God(s) and Consciousness:
+Chapter 3 from God(s) and Consciousness.

 An ancient Sufi story tells of two men looking at the sky one clear evening.
 One remarks on how beautiful the two moons are.
 The other says, “Two moons?
 My friend, there is only one moon.
 You must be seeing double.”

 The first replies, “Nonsense.
 If I were seeing double there’d be four moons.”

 Consciousness is the way we process information and assign meaning to it.
 We take for granted that what we see is real.
 Yet all we perceive or remember passes through the lenses of our consciousness.
 These lenses can easily make us see double or distort in other ways.

 This is the third sermon in a series about God.
 In the next talk we’ll simply and directly answer the question, “Does God exist?”
 However, before we can do this we have to know which consciousness is asking the question – which lens we use to view the topic.